Azure9733/cps-dsa-lab/README.md

 #### Related PYQs
 1. Illustrate the types of constructors using a program.
 (CO1, BL3, PO1, PO5) -- 3M 2023endsem
 2. Ilustrate operator overloading by writing a program which uses a unary ++ operator to increment a value.
 (CO1, BL3, PO1, PO5) -- 4M 2023endsem
+3. Write a C++ program to find the sum of numbers which illustrates the use of base class constructors in a single inheritance.
+(CO1, BL4, PO5). --3M 2024midsem
+4. How are control structures classified?
+Give the syntaxes for the different types.
+(CO1, BL2, PO1) --3M 2024midsem
+5. Write a program to illustrate the working of multilevel inheritance for the mathematical expression (a+b)^2 .
+Use two-member functions, one to read the data and the other to display its value.
+(CO1, BL4, PO5) --4M 2024midsem
+6. Illustrate function templates with multiple parameters using a C++ program.
+(CO1, BL4, PO5) --2M 2024midsem
+7. Write a program in C++ to print a square pattern with the # character using loops.
+(CO1, BL4, PO5) --2M 2024midsem
 -----------------------------------------------------------------
 ## Part 2: Basic Data Structures and Recursion
 ### 2.1 Recursion